AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-39195-add-to-cart-button-is-inactive-on-the-category-page.md

 ---
-description: The MDVA-39195 patch solves the issue where the **Add to Cart** button is inactive on the Category Page when the redirect to cart is enabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.2 is installed.
-The patch ID is MDVA-39195.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-39195: Add to Cart is inactive on Category Page"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,QPT 1.1.2,Magento,Adobe Commerce,on-premises,cloud infrastructure,Add to Cart,redirect,inactive,Category Page,2.4.2,2.4.2-p1,2.4.2-p2
-title: 'MDVA-39195: Add to Cart is inactive on Category Page'
 ---

-# MDVA-39195: Add to Cart is inactive on Category Page

 The MDVA-39195 patch solves the issue where the **Add to Cart** button is inactive on the Category Page when the redirect to cart is enabled.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-39195.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.